Lartu/mitsubachi/README.md

   <img src="https://img.shields.io/badge/miba-!mitsubachi-orange.svg?style=flat-square">
 </p>

-**Mitsubashi** is a tiny and open chat protocol, designed to be minimal, easy to implement, easy to use and easy to understand.
-Mitsubashi supports nicknames, nickname changing, user-to-user messaging and channel / group (known in Mitsubashi as "_message lists_") chat.
+**Mitsubachi** is a tiny and open chat protocol, designed to be minimal, easy to implement, easy to use and easy to understand.
+Mitsubachi supports nicknames, nickname changing, user-to-user messaging and channel / group (known in Mitsubachi as "_distribution lists_") chat.

-I designed the Mitsubashi protocol because I found that most common, open chat protocols (IRC, XMPP, etc.) are to complex to implement properly and completely.
+I designed the Mitsubachi protocol because I found that most common, open chat protocols (IRC, XMPP, etc.) are to complex to implement properly and completely.
 Writing a very bare-bones IRC client is easy, but implementing the whole protocol is not.
 XMPP messages are way to heavy to be reliable on low-latency, low-bandwidth networks.
 The protocol is also very complex for an amateur, casual client / server writer to implement.
-Mitsubashi aims to address all these issues.
+Mitsubachi aims to address all these issues.

 ## The Protocol

-By default and standard, Mitsubashi servers listen for connections on **port 7107**.
-Clients connect to a server by plain socket connection.
+By default and standard, Mitsubachi servers listen for connections on **port 7107**.
+Clients (users) connect to a server by plain socket connection.

 Exchange between server and client is handled via **messages**.
 A message is a string sent from a client to the server or from the server to a client.
 Messages have a maximum length